kemadev/repository-template/README.md

 ### Development Guidelines and Conventions

-- All major directories contain a [README.md](README.md) file with a brief description of directory's content
+- All major directories contain a PURPOSE.md file with a brief description of directory's content and instructions on how to use it
 - Code sharing is encouraged, such code should be placed in [pkg](pkg) and [internal/pkg](internal/pkg) directories
 - Importing other applications libraries and packages is encouraged, following code sharing encouragement
 - First class code documentation (following [Go doc comment guidelines](https://go.dev/doc/comment)) as well as project documentation is encouraged